-- (1) TAC shall consider any LPGRR that COPS has submitted to TAC for consideration for which both a COPS Report and an Impact Analysis (as updated if modified by COPS under Section 2.4.8, ERCOT Impact Analysis Based on Commercial Operations Subcommittee Report) have been posted on the ERCOT website.
-The following information must be included for each LPGRR considered by TAC: - (a) The COPS Report and Impact Analysis;
+(1) TAC shall consider any LPGRR that RMS has submitted to TAC for consideration for which both a RMS Report and an Impact Analysis (as updated if modified by RMS under Section 2.3.7, ERCOT Impact Analysis Based on RMS

+Report) have been posted on the ERCOT website.
+The following information must be included for each LPGRR considered by TAC:

-- (b) The recommended priority and rank, if an ERCOT project is required; and - (c) Any comments timely received in response to the COPS Report. - (2) The quorum and voting requirements for TAC action are set forth in the Technical Advisory Committee Procedures.
-In considering action on a COPS Report, TAC shall: - (a) Approve the LPGRR as recommended in the COPS Report or as modified by TAC, if the LPGRR does not require an ERCOT project for implementation; - (b) Recommend approval of the LPGRR as recommended in the COPS Report or as modified by TAC, including modification of the recommended priority and rank if the LPGRR requires an ERCOT project for implementation; - (c) Reject the LPGRR; - (d) Defer decision on the LPGRR; - (e) Remand the LPGRR to COPS with instructions; or - (f) Refer the LPGRR to another TAC subcommittee or a TAC working group or task force with instructions. - (3) If a motion is made to approve or recommend approval of an LPGRR and that motion fails, the LPGRR shall be deemed rejected by TAC unless at the same meeting TAC later votes to approve, recommend approval of, defer, remand or refer the LPGRR.
+- (a) The RMS Report and Impact Analysis; - (b) The recommended priority and rank, if an ERCOT project is required; and - (c) Any comments timely received in response to the RMS Report. - (2) The quorum and voting requirements for TAC action are set forth in the Technical Advisory Committee Procedures.
+In considering action on a RMS Report, TAC shall: - (a) Approve the LPGRR as recommended in the RMS Report or as modified by TAC, if the LPGRR does not require ERCOT Board approval pursuant to Section 2.3.10, ERCOT Board Vote; - (b) Recommend approval of the LPGRR as recommended in the RMS Report or as modified by TAC, including modification of the recommended priority and rank if the LPGRR requires an ERCOT project for implementation; - (c) Reject the LPGRR; - (d) Defer decision on the LPGRR; - (e) Remand the LPGRR to RMS with instructions; or - (f) Refer the LPGRR to another TAC subcommittee or a TAC working group or task force with instructions. - (3) If a motion is made to approve or recommend approval of an LPGRR and that motion fails, the LPGRR shall be deemed rejected by TAC unless at the same meeting TAC later votes to approve, recommend approval of, defer, remand or refer the LPGRR.
 If a motion to approve or recommend approval of an LPGRR fails via e-mail vote according to the Technical Advisory Committee Procedures, the LPGRR shall be deemed rejected by TAC unless at the next regularly scheduled TAC meeting or in a subsequent e-mail vote prior to the such meeting, TAC votes to approve, recommend approval of, defer, remand, or refer the LPGRR.
-The rejected LPGRR shall be subject to appeal pursuant to Section 2.5, Appeal of Action. - (4) Within three Business Days after TAC takes action on an LPGRR, ERCOT shall post a TAC Report reflecting the TAC action on the ERCOT website.
-The TAC Report shall contain the following items: - (a) Identification of the submitter of the LPGRR; - (b) Modified LPG language proposed by TAC, if applicable; - (c) Identification of the authorship of comments, if applicable; - (d) Proposed effective date(s) of the LPGRR;
+The rejected LPGRR shall be subject to appeal pursuant to Section 2.4, Appeal of Action. - (4) Within three Business Days after TAC takes action on an LPGRR, ERCOT shall post a TAC Report reflecting the TAC action on the ERCOT website.
+The TAC Report shall contain the following items: - (a) Identification of the submitter of the LPGRR;

-- (e) Priority and rank for any LPGRR requiring an ERCOT project for implementation; - (f) COPS action; - (g) TAC action; and - (h) ERCOT's position for any LPGRR requiring an ERCOT project for implementation. - (5) If TAC recommends approval of an LPGRR requiring an ERCOT project for implementation, ERCOT shall forward the TAC Report, to the ERCOT Board for consideration pursuant to Section 2.4.11, ERCOT Board Vote. - (6) The TAC chair shall report the results of all votes by TAC related to LPGRRs to the ERCOT Board at its next regularly scheduled meeting.
+- (b) Modified LPG language proposed by TAC, if applicable; - (c) Identification of the authorship of comments, if applicable; - (d) Proposed effective date(s) of the LPGRR; - (e) Priority and rank for any LPGRR requiring an ERCOT project for implementation; - (f) RMS action; - (g) TAC action; and - (h) ERCOT's position for any LPGRR requiring ERCOT Board approval pursuant to Section 2.3.10. - (5) If TAC recommends approval of an LPGRR requiring ERCOT Board approval pursuant to Section 2.3.10, ERCOT shall forward the TAC Report to the ERCOT Board for consideration pursuant to Section 2.3.10. - (6) The TAC chair shall report the results of all votes by TAC related to LPGRRs to the ERCOT Board at its next regularly scheduled meeting.

-2.4.11 ERCOT Board Vote
+2.3.10 ERCOT Board Vote